 Once you have a business idea, you're almost ready to start putting your business plan together.
-But first, you need to do some serious thinking about what you actually want to do and how you want to live.
-You see, most small business people are not the type of entrepreneurial moguls who are starting tech companies that we hope to make millions from by going public or selling our company to a much bigger corporation.
+But first you need to do some serious thinking about what you actually want to do and how you want to live.
+You see, most small business people are not the type of entrepreneurial moguls who are starting tech companies hoping to make millions from by going public or selling the company to a much bigger corporation.

 Most small business people are people who want be their own boss and/or do something they've always wanted to do or people who want the challenge of turning their business idea into a reality.

 But they want to have a life too.
 What Type of Business Should You Start? will guide you through the process of figuring out what type of small business is truly right for you.